sumeetsarkar/art-of-c/README.md

 ### Upcoming:
 - Header files
 - File handling more concepts and reading stdin
-- Generic libs for Hashtable, Linkedlist, Stack, Queues
+- Generic libs for Linkedlist, Stack, Queues
 - Bit manipulation
 - Threads basic
 - More of dsa